andrefs/node-sb-builder/README.md

         -d SS, --duration SS    Duration in seconds of the snippet -e TEXT                 Transcription or description of the snippet (if you don't provide it, one will be asked later)

+## Fix a sound snippet

+    sb-builder snip <SOUND_ID>

+`sb-builder` will re-extract sound snippet SOUND\_ID, and run the whole `snip` process again

+    ID: The ID of sound snippet you wish to fix

 ## Generate a soundboard webpage

     sb-builder render <FOLDER>